Clothing and Textiles Regulations in the United States: A Complete Guide

 Guides for Select Leather and Imitation Leather Products

-The FTC specifies the labeling requirements for products that are made of leather or imitation leather.
-It requires that manufacturers, importers, or sellers of leather or imitation leather products must provide an authentic product description on the label, regarding the following aspects:
+These guides specify the labeling requirements for products that are made of leather or imitation leather.
+They require that manufacturers, importers, or sellers of leather or imitation leather products must provide an authentic product description on the label, regarding the following aspects:

 • Kind